Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Limited costs.
-Pay advance apps usually charge zero interest, so you’re only on the hook for a small monthly membership fee or optional tip — if that.
+Some pay advance apps charge zero interest, and you may only be on the hook for a small monthly membership fee — if that.

 - Quick turnaround.
 You may be able to get your money the same day depending on the app you use.